matyalatte/Texconv-Custom-DLL/docs/README.md

 Customizable implementation for [Texconv](https://github.com/microsoft/DirectXTex/wiki/Texconv).
 You can remove many features from Texconv to reduce the file size.
-And you can use it as a DLL.
+And you can use it as a DLL (or a shared library).

 ## What's Texconv?